 What to Wear in Morocco

-Aside from cultural considerations and the different activities you have planned in Morocco, you also need to pack clothes to cover you for a changeable climate.
+Aside from cultural considerations and the different activities you have planned in Morocco, you also need to pack clothes to cover you for an ever-changing climate.
 No matter what time of year, bring layers and prepare for both hot and cold weather at some point.

 Even on a short visit to Morocco, you could go from breaking out a sweat in the markets of Marrakech to being very cold at night in the Atlas Mountains or the Sahara Desert.